Byron-Mo/Chess/README.md

 ![Alt text](/lib/images/chess.png?raw=true)

 Command Line Chess is a chess game made with Ruby and played on your terminal.
-The game supports two players and as well one player against a computer AI.
+The game supports two players as well as player against a computer AI.

 ## Instructions to Play
 - Git clone the folder and navigate to it on your terminal